DimitriPalmer22/Relapse-Code-Documentation/Documentation/Post-VS Design Changes.md

 We have to revisit what we want each gun to do for the player.
 As of right now, they all do the same thing: Shoot and kill the monster.

+We want each weapon to define a playstyle:

-Pistol: Accurate, low damage
+- Pistol: Accurate, low damage
+	- More methodical playstyle.
+The player needs to be more precise with their shots.
-Shotgun: Knockback, high damage
+- Shotgun: Knockback, high damage
-SMG: Fast fire rate, low damage, low accuracy
+- SMG: Fast fire rate, low damage, low accuracy, really really good for short range damage.
+	- More run-and-gun playstyle.
+The player needs to be more aggressive with their shots & has to be constantly agg

 ## Powers

 The powers need to be much more dynamic in how the player uses them to play the game.
 As of right now, they're kinda just there.
 I forget about them sometimes I'm ngl.
 We need to find a way to make the player rely on powers more.